- 1 Grove Collaborative Hydrating Hand Sanitizer

 While traveling means encountering legions of unfamiliar germs, it doesn’t mean you have to get sick—even during flu season.
 Keep yourself healthy and happy by frequently using hand sanitizer and/or washing your hands with soap and water.
 Speaking of water, you’ll want to drink a bunch to stay hydrated, before, during, and after your trip.
 A dose of Emergen-C or ProBoost Immune Support can help boost your immune system and stave off flu and cold symptoms on the fly.

 On planes and trains, consider cleaning your tray tables, seat belt buckle, and arm rests with antibacterial wipes.
 You’ll be unpleasantly surprised by what you pick up, alas.
 Tissues can work in a pinch, and of course they protect those around you in the event of the sneezes or sniffles.
-If you want to be even more cautious, think about wearing a surgical mask when out in public—a very common practice in parts of Asia.
+If you want to be even more cautious, think about wearing a face mask when out in public—a very common practice in parts of Asia.
 Donning a mask has been found to decrease a person’s chance of getting sick by 60 to 80%, according to the New York Times.

 The 10 Best Hand Sanitizers